 Yes, but as for all students, it is very competitive.
 Therefore, students who want to succeed in highly selective admissions should start early and carefully build their academic profile during high school.
 In this article, you will find information about the homeschool admissions requirements for every Ivy League college.

 What is the Ivy League?

-Many people are surprised to learn that the Ivy League is actually an athletic conference.
-It includes eight private colleges located in the Northeast part of the United States.
+Many people are surprised to learn that the Ivy League is an athletic conference.
+It includes eight private colleges in the Northeast of the United States.
 The colleges that make up the Ivy League are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Princeton University, the University of Pennsylvania, and Yale University.